dluciv/cccp/README.md

   through terminal multiplexor. tmux and GNU Screen are supported.
 Python backend has this option always enabled.

 You can use above sub-backend options even without specifying the backend, so that they will only be applied when `osc52` backend is autodetected.
+This is useful for hosts, which a logged on both locally and remotely: in my case, one of my laptops and (sic!) my mobile.

 ## Name